-During the past two months, the DART team has steadily continued critical integration and testing work on the first planetary defense mission.
+During the past two months, the DART team has steadily continued critical integration and testing work on the first planetary defense test mission.
 Team members have taken additional precautions when they work on campus, arriving in shifts and maintaining safe distances, even in clean room environments where hands-on work in close proximity is normally inevitable.

 Photo credit: NASA/Johns Hopkins APL/Ed Whitman